Kevin Hollinrake

-Kevin Paul Hollinrake (born 28 September 1963) is a British Conservative politician and businessman.
-He has been the Member of Parliament (MP) for Thirsk and Malton since May 2015 and has been serving as Parliamentary Under Secretary of State for Enterprise and Markets since October 2022.
+Kevin Paul Hollinrake (born 28 September 1963) is a British Conservative Party politician and businessman who has served as the Member of Parliament (MP) for Thirsk and Malton since 2015.
+He has served as Chairman of the Conservative Party since July 2025.
+He has previously served as Shadow Secretary of State for Housing, Communities and Local Government between November 2024 and July 2025.
+He served as Shadow Secretary of State for Business and Trade from July to November 2024.
+He served as Minister of State for Enterprise, Markets and Small Business from 2022 to 2024.

 Early life and education

 Kevin Hollinrake was born and brought up in North Yorkshire.
-He attended Easingwold School and studied physics at Sheffield Polytechnic.
-He later owned Crayke Castle.
+His father was a milkman and his mother was a social worker.
+He attended Easingwold School and studied physics at Sheffield City Polytechnic (now Sheffield Hallam University), though he did not complete his degree.

-Business
+Business career

-After dropping out of Polytechnic, Kevin Hollinrake started working for Prudential.
-Then he co-founded Hunters estate agency in York in 1992.
-The agency had grown to over 150 branches across the country by 2015, with Hollinrake holding a 15% stake in the company.
-Hunters Property was admitted to trading on AIM in July 2015 with a market capitalisation of £16.9m.
+After dropping out of Sheffield City Polytechnic, Hollinrake worked for Prudential.
+He then cofounded Hunters estate agency in York in 1992; he had previously owned Crayke Castle.
+By 2015 the agency had grown to more than 150 branches across the country, with Hollinrake holding a 15% stake in the company.
+The Hunters Property estate agency was admitted to trading on AIM in July 2015 with a market capitalisation of £16.9m.
 In February 2015, the company issued an IPO (initial public offering) for new investors to raise £2.5 m for capital investment.

-In 2009, Hollinrake became a director of Vizzihome from which he resigned as a director in 2013.
-In 2013 he founded Shoptility Limited where he was the Chairman until commencement of voluntary winding up in October 2017, and the company was dissolved in June 2019.
+In 2009 Hollinrake became a director of Vizzihome, from which he resigned in 2013.
+In 2013 he founded Shoptility Limited, where he was the chairman until commencement of voluntary winding up in October 2017, and the company was dissolved in June 2019.

-In July 2007, Hollinrake was selected as the Conservative candidate for Dewsbury for the 2010 general election, however he resigned his candidacy in October 2008 to focus on his business.
+In July 2007 Hollinrake was selected as the Conservative candidate for Dewsbury for the 2010 general election.
+However in October 2008 he resigned his candidacy in order to focus on his business.